XRTK/com.xrtk.core/articles/00-DownloadingTheXRTK.md

 You can either:

-* Clone the development XRTK repository into a folder and start building your project from there, pulling down the configured submodules in that project.
-* Clone the UPM branch in to a live project as a Submodule in your source, adding the additional submodules as required
+* Clone the **default** (UPM) branch in to a live project as a Submodule in your source, adding the additional extension submodules as required.

-For more information, you can follow [this guide here](https://www.rageagainstthepixel.com/expert-import-mrtk/)
+* Clone the **development** XRTK repository into a folder and start building your project from there.
+The submodules are already linked to this branch (in the Submodules folder) and you can download them by simply "Initializing Submodules" in the main XRTK-Core folder.

+> ***FYI***
+> ---
+> When building against development, the XRTK project and it's submodules will appear as "Packages" in Unity, not in the Assets folder.
+Just expand the "Packages" tree in the Unity project window to see / debug and edit them.
+These are read-only to normal users.

 ---
 If there is anything not mentioned in this document or you simply want to know more, raise an [RFI (Request for Information) request here](https://github.com/XRTK/XRTK-Core/issues/new?assignees=&labels=question&template=request_for_information.md&title=).